RevenueCat/cordova-plugin-purchases/migrations/v6-MIGRATION.md

 ### New Minimum OS Versions

-This release raises the minumum required OS versions to the following:
+This release raises the minimum required OS versions to the following:

 - iOS 13.0
 - tvOS 13.0